JvanKatwijk/dab-cmdline/README.md

 Command line parameters for the Python3 version
 ---------------------------------------------------------------------------------------------------

 The Python version supports the same set of parameters, apart from setting the band.
+The Python program is located in the directory "Python".
+Execution assumes the availability of the packages numpy and sounddevice and - obviously - the library.
+Note that Python binds to C functions by dynamically loading a shared library - in this case the dab library, built with the Python wrapper functions, and renamed "dablib.so".

 For each of the parameters, there is a default, i.e. if the command